Children's Book Author

 Only one made a chart.

-A deadpan comedic picture book series for ages 4–7 where a child arrives at the breakfast table on Monday morning with papers, a chart, and an airtight case for a six-day weekend.
+A deadpan comedic picture book series where a child arrives at the breakfast table on Monday morning with papers, a chart, and an airtight case for a six-day weekend.
 Point One: two days is not enough.
 Point Two: Monday is not needed.
 Point Three has no chart.

 The same child.
 The same kitchen.
 A different argument every time.
 And Point Three never has a chart.